decuser/decuser.github.io/_posts/2023-12-19-wills-geometry.markdown

 	Bring a third point C, into existence, such that we say B is between A and C. Again, difference, but not measurable.
 Why not?
 Because points have no measure!

 	But when we bring our points into the real world, and of necessity given them measure, voila!
-There's going to be measureable differences.
+There's going to be measurable differences.
 But, very local.
 Perspective is hinted at here - we need it in order to appreciate our new universe.
 If we were to place our consciousness at a point and look, as it were, around, what would we "see".
 If we were at A, we would see B, if we were at C, we could also see B, but from A, we could not see C and from C we could not see A. Wow!

 But, for now, we're sticking with betweeness being nothing more than established by fiat and being definitional in nature.
 B is between A and C because I say it is and beyond establishing order between A, B, C, has no material effect on anything.